What Should You Look For In A Cloud Services Provider?

 The Cloud Verify Program (And Why It Matters To You)

-Kraft Technology Group has successfully completed MSPAlliance’s MSP/Cloud Verify Program (MSPCV) certification process for the second year.
+Kraft Technology Group has successfully completed MSPAlliance’s MSP Verify Program (MSPV) certification process for the second year.
 This is one of the most mature certification programs for cloud computing and managed services providers.

-The MSPCV is based on the 10 control objectives of the Unified Certification Standard for Cloud & MSPs:
+The MSPV is based on the 10 control objectives of the Unified Certification Standard for Cloud & MSPs:

 You want to know that your MSP has the necessary processes in place to make sure your efficiency is maximized, and your risks are mitigated when it comes to the cloud.
 You need effective oversight and accountability into the quality of your cloud services delivery – that’s what this control is all about.